svenvc/pharo-server-tools/README.md

 ## Goal

 To deploy and manage a Pharo based server application on a Linux system.
-More specifically, Pharo 4 on a recent headless Ubuntu server.
+More specifically, Pharo 4 on Ubuntu 14.04 LTS server.

 The goal is to integrate well within the standard Linux world,